 Walk through Old Town’s narrow, winding lanes, an UNESCO World Heritage site, and step back into a medieval past.
-Just beyond these historic walls, the city transforms into an open-museum of flight of Art Nouveau, with buildings displaying intricate facades and sculptural details.
+Just beyond these ancient walls, the city transforms into an open-air museum of A Style of art and architecture, with buildings displaying intricate facades and sculptural details.
 The Daugava River flows through the city, including a serene backdrop to the urban landscape and connecting Riga to the Baltic Sea.

 Consider utilizing your first evening with a gentle stroll through Old Town.
-The evening lights illuminate the historic buildings, creating a magical atmosphere.
+The evening lights illuminate the historic buildings, creating an enchanting atmosphere.

 This walk offers a tranquil introduction to Riga’s charm.

-Riga’s position makes it a natural gateway to the other Baltic States—Estonia to the north and Lithuania to the south.
-Its central location within the region has solidified its function as a logistical and cultural center.
+Riga’s position makes it a natural gateway to the other Baltic States—Estonia to the north and Lithuania southward.
+Its central location within the area has solidified its role as a logistical and cultural center.
 The city's relatively flat topography makes it simple to find your way around on foot or by bicycle, especially in the central areas.

 On the Baltic Sea coast, at the mouth of the Daugava River.